alexanderbeletsky/symbiosis.js/test/README.md

 # Symbiosis.js Tests

-This project embrace practices of TDD (test driven development), following few very simple principles:
+This project embraces practices of TDD (test driven development), following few very simple principles:

 * No line of production code without test
 * No bugfix without test proves it